 - Another old-time favorite recipe is this Old Fashioned Pork Chop and Stuffing Casserole.

-- A can of cherry pie filling mixes with a box of chocolate cake mix to make Black Forest Cherry Pie Bundt Cake.
+- A can of cherry pie filling mixes with a box of chocolate cake mix to make Black Forest Cherry Pie Bundt Cake and Chocolate Cherry Bars.

 - My favorite vintage recipe is this Farmhouse Ham Loaf – I could eat it every week!

 - No-Bake Cornflake Cookies are a timeless classic that all ages enjoy

 - 2 3 ounce packages cherry or black cherry gelatin

 - 21 ounces cherry pie filling

 - 3/4 cup regular or cherry coke or pepsi

 - Drain pineapple, reserving juice; set fruit aside.
 In a saucepan, bring pineapple juice and water to a boil.
 Add gelatin; stir until dissolved.
 Stir in pie filling and cola.

 - Pour into a serving bowl.
 Refrigerate until slightly thickened.
 Fold in reserved pineapple.
 Refrigerate until firm.